---

 ## Common Mistakes That Kill Your Answer (and How to Avoid Them)

-Scan your draft for the words "I want" or "I need."
+Scan your current draft for the words "I want" or "I need."
 Replace each one with "I can deliver" or "I bring."

 ## How to Prepare Your Answer: A 5-Step Pre-Interview Checklist